 7.13 Key Issue #13: Security and privacy of groupcast communication

-For Key Issue #13, the followings are taken as conclusions:
+For Key Issue #13, the following text is taken as conclusions:

-- For protection of one-to-many communications between ProSe-enabled UEs, it is concluded that the principle security mechanisms defined in clause 6.2 of TS 33.303 [2] are reused for 5G ProSe public safety case scenarios.
-Further enhancements or adjustments can be discussed and added during normative phase.
+- For the protection of one-to-many communications between ProSe-enabled UEs, it is concluded that the principle security mechanisms defined in clause 6.2 of TS 33.303 [2] are reused for 5G ProSe public safety case scenarios.
+Further enhancements or adjustments can be discussed and added during the normative phase.

 Editor’s Note: the conclusion on privacy protection of group IDs and L2 IDs is FFS.